DocDrydenn/xmrig-build/README.md

 # xmrig-build
 Simple automated script to build XMRig from source on x86-64, ARMv7, and ARMv8 devices.

+I made it to speed up the my process for my installing and updating XMRig on my devices.

 Should work for just about any device running a Debian-based Linux.